Nigeria travel advice

 Petty crime

-Petty crime, such as pickpocketing and purse snatching, occurs, particularly in crowded places such as public markets and popular tourist sites.
+Petty crime, such as pickpocketing and purse snatching, occurs frequently, particularly in crowded places such as public markets and popular tourist sites.
+Crime increases after dark.

-• Use caution when travelling to and from banks
+- Be extra cautious when withdrawing cash from ATMs or travelling to and from banks

-• Be wary of tourist excursions.
-Sign up with a reputable tour company
+- Be wary of tourist excursions and only sign up with a reputable tour company

 Kidnapping

-Kidnappings of foreign and Nigerian nationals occur throughout Nigeria.
-They are a particular threat in North, North-East and Southern Nigeria.
+Kidnappings of foreign and Nigerian nationals occur regularly throughout Nigeria.
+The threat is greater in northern, northeastern and southern Nigeria.

 Terrorism

-There is a threat of terrorism throughout Nigeria, particularly in the northern and northeastern areas of the country.
-Attacks have been conducted across the country, including in Abuja.
-Numerous attacks on individuals, groups and security forces have occurred since 2018.
+There is a threat of terrorism throughout Nigeria, particularly in the Middle Belt, the northern and the northeastern areas of the country.
+Numerous attacks on individuals, groups and security forces have been conducted across the country, including in Abuja.
 Further attacks are likely.

 Targets could include: